HCDigitalScholarship/FastBridge/README.md

 With your environment activated:

 `pip install -r requirements-dev.txt` - install the test-only packages (pytest etc.) on top of the regular requirements

-`pytest FastBridgeApp/tests/unit` - run the unit tests from the repo root, add `-v` to see each test by name
+- Unit: `pytest FastBridgeApp/tests/unit -m "not slow"`.
+Add `-v` to see each test by name
+- Integration: start a local Mongo (for example `docker run -d --rm -p 27017:27017 mongo:7`), then `pytest FastBridgeApp/tests/integration`.
+Skips cleanly if none is running.

 End-to-end tests (Playwright + accessibility) live in `FastBridgeApp/tests/e2e/`.
 See the [end-to-end tests README](FastBridgeApp/tests/e2e/README.md) for how to run them and what they cover.